wp-plugins/heyyou/readme.txt

 == Changelog ==

+= 0.0.12 =
+* "Hey Jude" - January 22, 2012
+* fixed: bug where new media items that were uncategorized weren't showing up in library

 = 0.0.11 =
 * "Susan" - January 6, 2012
+* fixed: speed boost for library: reduce number of queries by 90%
+* added: option to view library in Thumbnail Grid or Text list
+* added: option to revert back to Wordpress's library isntead of heyyou library
 * added: more to readme.txt
 * added assets banner,
 * added screenshot-3